 The fire problem in the United States is much larger than in any other industrialized country – in part because we continue to play these “blameless” games when it comes to fire.
 Have a fire???
 No problem… its an accident, we are sorry for your loss, go collect your insurance.
 Overload an extension cord and start a fire… sorry for your loss, go collect your insurance.
 Fall asleep cooking because you were drunk… sorry for your loss, go collect your insurance.

 Why do we as a society so willingly tolerate accidents when it comes to fire?
 We don’t do it with vehicle accidents.
 In fact we don’t do it with any other type of accident that occurs.
 Its like Americans have a different value system when it comes to fire.
 If this case involved the owners of a commercial truck who claimed they didn’t know the brakes were defective, we would have no problem saying you should have made sure the truck had regular inspections and not simply relied on the driver.
-Why do we so willingly tolerate conscious ignorance when it comes to fire.
+Why are we so willingly to tolerate conscious ignorance when it comes to fire.

 Judge Clancy is not alone in her willingness to tolerate “accidents” related to fire.
 In her mind, as tragic as the outcome was, it was just a fire.
 It’s not like someone used a gun… or a motor vehicle.
 It was an accident.